open-contracting/deploy/docs/use/kingfisher.rst

 For internal use, Kingfisher Collect, Process and Summarize are deployed to a main server.

-If you are a new user of Kingfisher, subscribe to the `Kingfisher Status <https://groups.google.com/a/open-contracting.org/forum/#!forum/kingfisher-status>`__ mailing list, in order to receive notifications about major downtime.

 The following pages describe specific tasks for each tool:

 .. toctree::